 I suppose I finally get around to finishing the collar.
 It’s just a tiny whip stitch.

 Sew hooks or buttons, or lacing holes, or whatever you want on the collar and cuffs so you can close them in some way.
 I didn’t really like the hooks after wearing this a few times, so I started replacing them with strings to tie.
 I’m not finished yet, otherwise I would have included it in here.

 And done!
 Now you can dance around and feel pretty.

 You might be wondering why I made such a huge opening in the front.
 I don’t know why.
 It just sounded like a good idea at the time.

-(I somehow managed to sew the eye and hook on one sleeve backwards.
+(I somehow managed to sew the eye and hook on one sleeve backward.
 That’s why it is rolled up in the pictures, lol.
-Just think of it as an example of how the sleeves would look if you were one of those working class Italian women, lots of them have rolled up sleeves.)
+Just think of it as an example of how the sleeves would look if you were one of those working-class Italian women, lots of them have rolled up sleeves.)